py-lama/shellama/README.md

 # SheLLama

 SheLLama is a Python package for shell and filesystem operations in the PyLama ecosystem.
-It provides a unified interface for file management, directory operations, and shell command execution.
+It provides a unified interface for file management, directory operations, and shell command execution, available both as a Python library and a REST API service.

 ## Features